pmbpmb43/scala-assignments/README.md

 List does not contain sufficient elements for one to be 5 spots from end Linked list element values: 4, 3, 2, 1
-List does not contain sufficient elements for one to be 5 spots from end Tests run: 6, Failures: 0, Errors: 0, Skipped: 0, Time elapsed: 0.196 sec - in assignments.TestAssignment2 Running assignments.TestAssignment1
+List does not contain sufficient elements for one to be 5 spots from end Tests run: 6, Failures: 0, Errors: 0, Skipped: 0, Time elapsed: 0.195 sec - in assignments.TestAssignment2 Running assignments.TestAssignment1
-A triangle with side lengths of -1, 1, and 1 is invalid.
+At least one input is invalid -- the given side lengths do not represent a triangle.
 A triangle with side lengths of 1, 1, and 1 is equilateral.
 A triangle with side lengths of 2, 1, and 2 is isosceles.
 A triangle with side lengths of 2, 3, and 1 is scalene.
 A triangle with side lengths of 2, 1, and 1 is isosceles.
-Tests run: 5, Failures: 0, Errors: 0, Skipped: 0, Time elapsed: 0 sec - in assignments.TestAssignment1
+Tests run: 5, Failures: 0, Errors: 0, Skipped: 0, Time elapsed: 0.001 sec - in assignments.TestAssignment1
 Running assignments.TestAssignment3
 Given 2 lists A & B, where A=List(abc, 4.2, DEF, 3) and B=List(3, 3, DEF, 5, 4.2, abc, 7), are all elements of one list in the other? true
 Given 2 lists A & B, where A=List() and B=List(), are all elements of one list in the other? true